Romanhessec/todo_dp/README.md

 In the refactored version, the following design patterns are applied:

-- **Factory Method Pattern** – for creating different types of “Task” objects (e.g., simple, recurring, priority tasks)
+- **Factory Method Pattern** – for creating different types of "Task" objects (e.g., simple, recurring, priority tasks)
-- **Command Pattern** – for handling “Undo” and “Redo” actions on tasks (delete, edit, add)
+- **Command Pattern** – for handling "Undo" and "Redo" actions on tasks (delete, edit, add)
 - **Observer Pattern** – for automatically notifying the UI when the task list changes
 - **Singleton Pattern** – for managing a single instance of the data manager (DataManager / StorageHandler)